 RCC clinicians are encouraged to conduct research projects and program evaluations, and present research results and program information at conferences and workshops.
-The RCC Research Development Coordinator is available to assist clinicians with:
+The RCC Research Associate is available to assist clinicians with:

 - developing research or evaluation ideas

 - designing and conducting projects

 - applying to present at conferences or workshops

 - creating posters or presentations for conference or workshops

 - creating informational resources for clients and families (such as pamphlets)

 Contact Research Associate, Elizabeth Hammond PT, PhD (email@example.com or (204) 258-6717) for more information.

 Research projects need approval from the University of Manitoba Research Ethics Board and the SSCY Research and Evaluation Committee.
 Program evaluations do not need those approvals, but they must be approved by your manager.

 Every project is different, but the general steps are: